opoopop/CAS771_BigDataSystemAndApplications/README.md

 This is the project of CAS 771:Introduction to Big Data Systems and Applications.

-Download the file of **data** and **model** from https://drive.google.com/drive/folders/1OkRybAjtIrF07nQTSVjpl38aMpwEG52t?usp=sharing, thenplace it in the root directory.
+Download the file of **data** and **model** from https://drive.google.com/drive/folders/1OkRybAjtIrF07nQTSVjpl38aMpwEG52t?usp=sharing, then place it in the root directory.

 midterm lightweight classifier : https://drive.google.com/drive/folders/1PG8TpA5mRWyIiEwLP8vLOyxLAhP94L6f?usp=drive_link